 Welcome to Finnish Lapland, the last wilderness in Europe.
 Maybe you’ve heard that before, but you don’t quite understand what it means.
 What is wilderness anyway?
 Wilderness is wild and uncultivated land—the way the Earth looks without human intervention.
 In Finnish Lapland, the vast majority of space is wilderness, tracts of land and water where forests grow free, rivers rush and gurgle.
 Here, many wild animals are born, live and die without ever seeing a human being.

 For the people of Lapland, wilderness has been part of the natural rhythm of life for hundreds, even thousands of years.
 We have a deep respect for nature in Lapland, for its power, its beauty and its importance to local culture and the world as a whole.
-Whether it’s a quick hike through the forests just outside town or a days-long trek through protected areas, respect informs the way we act and treat the wilderness.
+And though it may look untouched, every corner of Lapland’s wilderness is known to us and carries a deep meaning.
+So whether it’s a quick hike through the forests just outside town or a days-long trek through protected areas, respect informs the way we act and treat the wilderness.

 This is what wilderness means.